WindyLee0822/TREA/README.md

 ## Dataset
-We publish the preprocessed dataset  `train_publish.json` and  `test_publish.json` if you wanna use raw datasets from previous works, you just need to set `process_raw_data=True` during the dataset initialization.
+We publish the preprocessed dataset  `train_publish.json` and  `test_publish.json`

+if you wanna use raw datasets from previous works  `train.json` and `test.json`, you just need to set `process_raw_data=True` during the dataset initialization.